IBM/cp4ba-client-onboarding-scenario/Step 6 - Business Automation Application.md

 1. Import the Client_Onboarding_Template.twx template into Business Automation Studio
 2. Provide read-only access for `tw_allusers` for the Client Onboarding Toolkit

-With this you have successfully setup your lab for the end-to-end and preapred a shared environment for the CP4BA labs.
+Once you have imported the app successfully, import the Business Automation Insights data.